Matthew W. Onest

 Honors and Awards:

-- Received the CALI award for Academic Excellence for Bankruptcy, Evidence, and Health Law
+- Recipient, CALI award for Academic Excellence for Bankruptcy, Evidence, and Health Law

-- Recipient of the ABA-BNA Award for Excellence in the Study of Health Law
+- Recipient, ABA-BNA Award for Excellence in the Study of Health Law

-- Recipient of The American Bankruptcy Law Journal Student Prize.
+- Recipient, The American Bankruptcy Law Journal Student Prize

 Professional and Community Affiliations:

-- Member: Vintage Jackson Committee: The Jackson Township Rotary Club
+- Formerly: Vintage Jackson Committee: The Jackson Township Rotary Club

-- Former Member: The Young Lawyers Section Council and the Young Lawyers Section of the Ohio State Bar Association
+- Formerly: The Young Lawyers Section Council and the Young Lawyers Section of the Ohio State Bar Association

 - “Preserving Severed Mineral Interests”– Seminar Presenter, Stark County Bar Association (2014)

-- Ohio State Bar Association 2015 Oil and Gas Update: "2015 Ohio Oil and Gas Caselaw Update"
+- "2015 Oil and Gas Caselaw Update" - Ohio Bar Association

 - Presenter at the Sterling Education's 6th Annual Landlord-Tenant Law Conference, Youngstown, Ohio (2015)